 1. Absenteeism

-If workers suspect they have been infected with Covid, they will either quarantine for 14 days or tested.
-The normal test results usually take 3-5 days.
-Even with the rapid tests, where results are usually received within minutes, the wait time to initially get tested can be days.
+If workers suspect a Covid infection, they must either quarantine for 14 days or get tested.
+Test results typically take 3-5 days, even with rapid tests providing quick results.
+This wait time to initially get tested can be days.

-If even one staff member is suspected or confirmed to have the disease, those other employees who have come in contact with the individual will need to either quarantine or get tested.
-It’s a domino effect, where you could have many employees out for extended periods.
+If even one staff member is suspected or confirmed to have the disease, other employees in contact must quarantine or get tested.
+This creates a domino effect, potentially leading to multiple employees being out for extended periods.

 2. Reduction in Business